guolz-ml/Survey-on-Robust-Semi-Supervised-Learning/README.md

 ## Adversarial Robust SSL

 - [Robustness to Adversarial Perturbations in Learning from Incomplete Data](https://proceedings.neurips.cc/paper/2019/file/60ad83801910ec976590f69f638e0d6d-Paper.pdf) (NeurIPS 2019) - This paper unifies Semi-Supervised Learning and Distributionally Robust Learning, and develops a generalization theory for the framework.

+## Safe SSL

+- [Scalable Semi-Supervised Aggregation of Classifiers](https://arxiv.org/pdf/1506.05790.pdf) (NeurIPS 2015) - Authors: Akshay Balsubramani, Yoav Freund. - This paper presents an algorithm that learns to aggregate the predictions of an ensemble of binary classifiers.
+It has no assumptions about the structure or origin of the predictions or labels and the accuracy is guaranteed to be at least that of the best classifier in the ensemble.